petrelis/PinGoods/README.md

 **REGISTRATION WINDOW**

 At the top-right of the home page, there are "Login" and "Registration" fields.
 Clicking the "Log in" button opens the "Log in" window.
-In that window, the user will have to enter his username or e-mail address in the "Username or e-mail address" field and a password in the "Password" field.
+In that window, the user will have to enter his username or e-mail address in the "Username or e-mail address" field and the password in the "Password" field.
 That window will also have a button titled "Log in" and a text box as "If you are not registered, register." where "Register" is the text associated with the registration window.
 After clicking on the main page "Register" button - you'll see a window where you can register, whether you are registering as a seller or a buyer.
 If you are registering as a seller, a window will appear with the required fields to fill in:
 - Username
 - First/Last name
 - Phone number (optional as instead, it'll be next to the product)